15+ min read

 Source: Airlines for America, US DOT

-As consumers get more comfortable with air travel and less comfortable with virtual interactions, Shanker expects demand for air travel to recover, beginning with domestic leisure travel and followed by business and international travel.
+As consumers get more comfortable with air travel and less satisfied with virtual interactions, Shanker expects demand for air travel to recover, beginning with domestic leisure travel and followed by business and international travel.

 Source: Morgan Stanley Research, Survey Responses